cloudposse/terraform-aws-components/modules/alb-controller/README.md

 # Component: `alb-controller`

-This component creates a Helm release for [alb-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) on a Kubernetes cluster. [alb-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) is a Kubernetes addon that, in the context of AWS, provisions and manages ALBs and NLBs based on Service and Ingress annotations.
+This component creates a Helm release for [alb-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) on an EKS cluster.

+[alb-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) is a Kubernetes addon that, in the context of AWS, provisions and manages ALBs and NLBs based on Service and Ingress annotations.

 ## Usage